 Wild Flowers in Fredericksburg

 If you are visiting during Spring make time for some wildflowers – Wild Seed Farms the nation’s largest wildflower farm located just outside Fredericksburg.
 During the blooming season, it’s a sea of red, blue or yellow along HWY 290.
 You can walk the pathways that wind through the magnificent fields.
 Wild Seed Farms has trial Gardens and display gardens that are surrounded by a half-mile of walking trails, which in turn are surrounded by acres of production crops.
 Wide and wheelchair accessible, the walking trails allow you to stroll at your leisure and see some of the prettiest plants native to Texas that you may want to grow at home.
 Lady Bird Municipal Park is another lovely place for a walk and to enjoy the rolling hills, live oak trees and wildflowers.

 Wineries in Fredericksburg

 The Texas Hill Country is home to over 45 wineries and vineyards and Fredericksburg is the epicenter of the Hill Country wine region.
-There are more than two dozen wineries and tasting rooms located in Fredericksburg and Gillespie County – not to mention dozens more wineries located within an hour or two drive of Fredericksburg.
+There are more than two dozen wineries and tasting rooms located in Fredericksburg and Gillespie County – not to mention dozens of more wineries located within an hour or two drive of Fredericksburg.
 Grape Creek Vineyards, Becker Vineyards Torre di Pietra and Duchman Family Winery are just a few that you can visit during your trip to the Hill country.

 We then drove to La Cantera Resort near San Antonio to relax in the pool and spend the rest of the weekend.